lars-sh/parent/README.md

 ##### Skip GPG Signing
 	<gpg.skip>true</gpg.skip>

-##### Dirty Package
-Skip the above creation of optional packages and signing.

-	-P dirty-package

 ## Ingredients
 Taking your first steps using this POM is as simple as not using it.
 However it comes with a lot nicely pre-configured *ingredients*.